 Master of Arts

 The admissions to Master's programmes at Aalto University are organized once a year.
-The application period for studies starting in autumn 2016 runs from 1 December 2015 to 15 January 2016.
+The next application period for studies starting in 2017 will be held in December 2016 - January 2017.
+The exact dates and the updated admission criteria will be published on this webpage in the autumn 2016.
 These instructions apply to the 2016 admissions in the field of Art and Design.

 - Selection schedule

 17 Nov 2015 Programme-specific requirements and possible preliminary

 1 Dec 2015 at 9am (GMT+2) Application period begins and online application system opens

 15 Jan 2016 at 3pm (GMT+2) Application period ends and online application system closes